intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/run-notebook-colab.md

   For example, change the URL of Analytics Zoo tutorial [https://github.com/intel-analytics/zoo-tutorials/blob/master/keras/2.1-a-first-look-at-a-neural-network.ipynb] to [https://colab.research.google.com/github/intel-analytics/zoo-tutorials/blob/master/keras/2.1-a-first-look-at-a-neural-network.ipynb]

-Then, prepare the environment of Java8 and Analytics Zoo as instructions [above](#prepare-environment) at the beginning of the colab notebook.
+Then, prepare the environment of Java8 and Analytics Zoo as described [above](#prepare-environment) at the beginning of the colab notebook.
 If you would like to save changes, you can make a copy to drive and run it within the instructions.